FAI-CIVL/FAI-Airscore/README.md

-# Airscore - python port
+# FAI Airscore

-A fork of Geoff Wongs airscore (https://github.com/geoffwong/airscore).
+This was originally a fork of Geoff Wong's Airscore (https://github.com/geoffwong/airscore).

-Please see his readme.

-Backend scripts ported to python 3.6
+It has been ported to python 3.7, it's structure has been completely redesigned and many additional features added.

-Web middle layer & front end has been ported to flask/jquery using flask cookie cutter.
+Web middle layer & front end has been ported to flask/jquery using flask cookie cutter template.

 ### Installation:

 see docker quickstart below

 ### Main scripts: